tytydraco/yessleep/out/A_Theory_Worth_Disproving_Final.md

 “I don’t even know if I can die, considering what you’ve done to me.”

 “That’s rather my point.
-I can’t imagine what they’d have in store for you would be … pleasant.
- Somewhere, an alarm was going on in the building.
+I can’t imagine what they’d have in store for you would be … pleasant.Somewhere, an alarm was going on in the building.
 I heard rushing footsteps, yelling from a distance.
 Samuel turned in the direction of the noise, watched for a moment, and then turned back to me.
 “They’ll be here shortly.”

 “Who?”